Career Timeline of Taylor Swift: Major Achievements and Milestones

 2015: Ranked First on DoSomething's "Gone Good" List

-In 2015, Taylor Swift was featured on Rolling Stone's list "The 100 Greatest Songwriters of All Time" as the youngest person to be included, underscoring her songwriting prowess.
+In 2015, Taylor Swift was the youngest person to be featured on Rolling Stone's list "The 100 Greatest Songwriters of All Time".

-In 2015, Taylor Swift won a Primetime Emmy Award for Outstanding Interactive Program for "AMEX Unstaged: Taylor Swift Experience", where she served as executive producer, highlighting her innovative approach to fan engagement and visual media.
+In 2015, Taylor Swift won a Primetime Emmy Award for Outstanding Interactive Program for the interactive app "AMEX Unstaged: Taylor Swift Experience".

-In 2015, Taylor Swift's 1989 World Tour became the highest-grossing tour of the year, generating $250 million.
-She was named Billboard's Woman of the Year, received the Dick Clark Award for Excellence, and won Video of the Year and Best Collaboration at the MTV Video Music Awards for "Bad Blood".
+In 2015, the 1989 World Tour was the highest-grossing tour, earning $250 million.
+Also in 2015, "Bad Blood" won Video of the Year and Best Collaboration at the MTV Video Music Awards.

-At the 58th Annual Grammy Awards in 2016, Taylor Swift's album 1989 won Album of the Year and Best Pop Vocal Album, while "Bad Blood" won Best Music Video.
+At the 58th Annual Grammy Awards in 2016, Taylor Swift's album "1989" won Album of the Year and Best Pop Vocal Album, while her song "Bad Blood" won Best Music Video.

-At the 64th BMI Pop Awards in 2016, Taylor Swift became the first female songwriter to be honored with an award named after its recipient, the Taylor Swift Award, highlighting her impact on songwriting.
+At the 64th BMI Pop Awards in 2016, Taylor Swift became the first female songwriter to be honored with an award named after its recipient, the Taylor Swift Award.

 In 2016, Forbes listed Taylor Swift as the world's highest-paid musician.